GPS-aided GEO augmented navigation: Technology Integration

 GAGAN is now in operational phase and is compatible with other SBAS systems such as the Wide Area Augmentation System (WAAS), the European Geostationary Navigation Overlay Service (EGNOS) and the MTSAT Satellite Augmentation System (MSAS) and will provide seamless air navigation service across regional boundaries.
 While the ground segment consists of fifteen reference stations and a master control centre, which will have sub systems such as data communication network, SBAS correction and verification system, operations and maintenance system, performance monitoring display and payload simulator, Indian land uplinking stations will have dish antenna assembly.
 The space segment will consist of one geo-navigation transponder.

 Effective flight-management system

-A flight management system based on GAGAN will then be poised to save operators time and money by managing climb, descent and engine performance profiles.
-The FMS will improve the efficiency and flexibility by increasing the use of operator-preferred trajectories.
-It will improve airport and airspace access in all weather conditions, and the ability to meet the environmental and obstacle clearance constraints.
-It will also enhance reliability and reduce delays by defining more precise terminal area procedures that feature parallel routes and environmentally optimised airspace corridors.
+A GAGAN-based flight management system will be able to save time and money of operators by controlling climb, descent, and engine performance profiles.
+The utilization of operator-preferred trajectories will increase, leading to increased efficiency and flexibility from the FMS.
+It will enhance access to airports and airspace in any weather conditions and enhance compliance with environmental and obstacle clearance requirements.
+By establishing more exact terminal area procedures with parallel routes and environmentally optimized airspace corridors, it will also improve reliability and decrease delays.